Botanical Name: Rhodiola rosea.

 Diseases related to the heart can often be of serious nature and rhodiola rosea should not be used as a replacement for any conventional medication and as a treatment for any heart-related ailments the herb should only be used in consultation with a medical doctor.

 Medicinal Herb for Diabetes

 Rhodiola rosea has also been used as an herbal remedy for diabetes and the associated symptoms.
 Not only reduces the herb the levels of stress hormones but it can also affect the activity of the beta cells (cells responsible for producing insulin).

-Even though theses studies were done using animal models is it likely that the same results would be applicable in humans but further studies are needed to fully confirm the herb’s uses as a treatment for diabetes.
+Even though these studies were done using animal models is it likely that the same results would be applicable to humans but further studies are needed to fully confirm the herb’s uses as a treatment for diabetes.

 Rhoiola Rosea and Cancer

 Rhodiola rosea has strong antioxidant properties.
 It is believed that not only can it reduce the damage to cells caused by free radicals but also stimulate the repair of DNA, another factor that helps protect against cancer.

 Animal studies have shown that the herb has anti-mutagen, anti-cancer and anti-metastatic effect (prevent cancer from spreading).